thomaskim09/NodeFlow/README.md

 * **Powerful Data Export**:
     * Export your coded data to a structured **JSON** file, perfect for backups or further processing with other tools and AI.
     * Export a clean, formatted **Word Document** report, with your nodes as headings and the coded text listed beneath them.
+    * Export a comprehensive **Excel** report, with each node and its children's coded segments on a separate, hierarchically-ordered worksheet.

 ## Getting Started (For Developers)